Testing blog post

 ...and they all show the same content, a search engine might get confused and split ranking power between them.

-To fix that, you pick one as the canonical (preferred) version, e.g., https://example.com
+To fix that, you pick one as the canonical (preferred) version, e.g., https://example.com, and put this tag in the <head> of all versions:

 If GoHighLevel offers a setting for canonical links: